 These butterflies simply fly like God designed them to!

-Believers, by simply following God’s guidance in their lives, are guided through eons of time to the destination of heaven, all awaiting the appointed time for the trumpet call (1 Thes 4:16).
-Some have died, some will still live, but all to be gathered up into heaven where places have been prepared for us (“My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?”
+Believers, by following God’s guidance in their lives, are guided through eons of time to the destination of heaven, all awaiting the appointed time for the trumpet call (1 Thes 4:16).
+Some have died, some will still live, but all will be gathered up into heaven where places have been prepared for us (“My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?”
 John 14:2).

 Each generation passes on the principles of their faith to the next generation, each generation flies out their life to His glory.

 Each of our lives lived out as the children of God is part of the bigger picture of WHO designed us, and WHO still guides us to our ultimate destination.

 There is comfort in knowing that although we do not understand the purpose of every step of our journey, God’s right hand guides us to our ultimate destination.
 We find security in God’s leadership of our lives.
 Exodus 15:13…

 In your strength you will guide them

 God does not leave us to wander in the wilderness of our lives, instead He leads us in His unfailing love.
 We who know, understand and trust this love of God, thereby entrusting our lives to Him, rest in the love He has for us.

 Father, I look forward to the day I see You face to face.
 My final destination is tied up in the promises You have given me in Your word.
 I do not belong to this world, I belong to You and where You are, in heaven.
 Thank you that Your love guides me in life and even though I do not understand it all, You are still the author of my life and You know the ending.
 You have led me as You saw fit, choosing the path motivated by Your love.
 Help me to trust in your unfailing love.